asimsedhain/asimsedhain.github.io/README.md

 * Using NPL to classify IT support tickets.
 * Project included cleaning, analyzing, and classifying the raw text data submitted by the customer and deployment of a running model on a web-app as a proof of concept.
 * Used Python, NumPy, Pandas, Matplotlib, Seaborn, Scikit-Learn and Flask.

+## Experience
+### Research Assistant, UT Tyler [Feb 2020 - Present]
+* Working on development of image classification techniques based on invarient features.
+* Four people team led by Dr. Arun Kulkarni.
+### Research Assistant, UT Tyler [May 2019 - November 2019]
+* Worked on High-Performance Computing using the GPU under Dr. Subramanian as a part of two-person research group.
+* Developed, tested and mearsured the performance of parallel algorithms such as map, reduce, and scan.
+* Weekly meetings to discuss progress and plans.
+* Used CUDA, C, Python and PyCUDA.